Clinton 'extremely careless' with emails, but FBI recommends no charges

 Republican criticism of the process heated up after Clinton's husband, former President Bill Clinton, met privately with Lynch in Phoenix last week.
 Lynch, who was appointed by Obama, said later she regretted the meeting and that she and the former president did not discuss the investigation.

-House of Representatives Speaker Paul Ryan, the highest- ranking elected U.S. Republican, said Comey's announcement "defies explanation."

-(Additional reporting by Jonathan Allen and Angela Moon in New York and Dustin Volz and Steve Holland in Washington; Editing by Jonathan Oatis and Peter Cooney)
+(Additional reporting by Jonathan Allen and Angela Moon in New York and Dustin Volz, Steve Holland and Eric Beech in Washington; Editing by Jonathan Oatis and Peter Cooney)